Greg-Boggs/easy_breadcrumb/README.txt

   * To decide if the module should print the title as a link then mark / unmark the checkbox "Make the page's title segment a link".
-  * To use a custom separator between the breadcrumb's segments: just enter the string (default to ">>") or the HTML code to be used as the segments separator in the textfield "Segments separator".
+  * To use a custom separator between the breadcrumb's segments: just enter the string (default to ">>") to be used as the segments separator in the textfield "Segments separator".
-  * The module allows to choose a transformation mode for to the segments's
-    title: for this, choose one of the provided options in the combobox "Segments title's transformation mode".
+  * The module allows to choose a transformation mode for the segments' title: for this, choose one of the provided options in the combobox "Segments title's transformation mode".
   * You might want some words to be ignored (not to be capitalized) by the 'capitalizator'.
-For this, enter the desired words to be ignored by the 'capitalizator' separating them with commas.
+For this, enter the desired words to be ignored by the 'capitalizator' separating them with a space.
 There is a 'textarea' named "Words to be ignored by the 'capitalizator'" for this purpose.

 Module Page: http://drupal.org/sandbox/sonemonu/1395492